 Frozen fermented ice cream was thawed and then diluted.
 The viability of free and microencapsulated yeast cells was enumerated by pour plate count method.
-To determine the probiotic viability count, the entrapped the probiotics were released from microcapsules.
-One gram of the ice cream samples transfers to 9 mL of sterile peptone water and then homogenized for 15sec. in a vortex mixer.
-The success of the encapsulating formula was tested.
-Thus, one-gram sample of microcapsules was diluted in sterile peptone water and then an aliquot of 100 mL was discharged into potato dextrose agar plates and incubated at 30°C for 24-72 h.
+To determine the probiotic viability count, the entrapped probiotics were released from the microcapsules.
+One gram of the ice cream samples transfers to 9 mL of sterile peptone water and then homogenized for 15sec in a The vortex mixer. success of the encapsulating formula was tested.
+Thus, Onegram sample of microcapsules was diluted in sterile peptone water and then an aliquot of 100 mL was discharged into potato dextrose agar plates and incubated at 30°C for 24-72 h.
 The population of S. boulardii was then quantified and expressed as the number of colony-forming units (CFU) per gram (CFU/g) Samples were taken at 0, 1, 7, 14 and 21 days of storage (Zamora-vega et al., 2012).
-The pH of the samples was measured with a pH meter (SD-300, Germany) (Niamah et al., 2016).
+The pH of the samples was measured with a pH meter (SD-300, Germany).